Joseph Liteta

-Joseph Liteta (born 22 February 2006) is a Zambian professional footballer who plays as a midfielder for Cagliari Primavera U20 team of Italian team Cagliari.
+Joseph Liteta (born 22 February 2006) is a Zambian professional footballer who plays as a midfielder for club Cagliari, and the Zambia national team.

 Early life

 Joseph Liteta was born in Zambia.
-He began his career in Zambia, playing for Athletico Lusaka F.C academy club.
+He began his career in Zambia, playing for Atletico Lusaka academy club.

 Club career

-Liteta began his professional career in Zambia with Athletico Lusaka F.C.
+Liteta began his professional career in Zambia with Atletico Lusaka.
 In 2024, He was signed by Cagliari but the signing was not disclosed.
-He was deployed to Cagliari’s Primavera (Under-20) team which won the Coppa Italia Primavera 24/25.
-Making him the first Zambian to win a football trophy in Italy.
+He was deployed to Cagliari’s Primavera (Under-20) team which won the 2024–25 Coppa Italia Primavera, making him the first Zambian to win a football trophy in Italy.

+Liteta made his debut for the senior squad of Cagliari on 26 October 2025 in a Serie A game against Hellas Verona.